Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 ![index-page-markup](./assets/images/index-markup.jpg.png)

 ![lessons-page-markup](./assets/images/lessons-markup.jpg.png)
+Above images demonstrate sites responsiveness across screen and device sizes

 ## User Experience
 User Stories:

-1. First Tiime Visitor Goals:
+1. First Time Visitor Goals:
 * As a first time visitor I want to find all relevant information on the school.
-This includes facilities, location, teachers biographies, lesson content and contact information (i.e email, phone number).
+This includes facilities, location, teachers biographies, lesson content and contact information (i.e email, phone number and social media links).
 * As a first time visitor I want to read positive feedback from past pupils and read about how attending the school has benefitted their playing.
 * As a first time visitor I want a way to contact the school to either get more information or to be sent enrolment forms.
+* As a first time visitor I am interested in any features of the website that are unique to the school such as in this case, the lessons page which is exclusive to enrolled students (Sample of this page presented in this project).

 2. Returning Visitor Goals:
-* As a returning visitor I want to access exclusive content on the site provided to me upon enrolment.
+* As a returning visitor I want to access exclusive content on the site provided to me upon enrolment, in this case it is exclusive content on the lessons page which is exclusive to enrolled students.
+* As a returning visitor I want access to past recordings of the teachers, presented here in the clickable profile pictures in the teachers.html page and linking to youtube videos of them playing.
+* As a returning visitor I want access to social media to view updates at the school.
+* As a returning visitor I want to be reminded of the location of the school, presented here in an embedded google map with the written address beside it.

+3. Regular visitor goals:
+* As a regular visitor I want to access exclusive content on the site provided to me upon enrolment, in this case it is exclusive content on the lessons page which is exclusive to enrolled students.
+* As a regular visitor to the site I want to know of any major events or disruptions to normal school activity.
+In this case the alert on the index.html page tells students that lessons will be presented on Skype due to Covid-19.

 ## Features